MoayedHajiAli/ElasticDiffusion-official/README.md

 <br>

 # Gradio Demo
 We provide a gradio UI for our method.
-To access the demo, run the following command after seting up ElasticDiffusion dependencies:
+To access the demo, run the following command after setting up ElasticDiffusion dependencies:
 ```
 python app_gradio.py
 ```